endiigy/api-key-generator/README.md

 # API Key Generator

-A single-file, browser-based API key generator.
-No build step, no dependencies — drop `index.html` into a repo and enable GitHub Pages.

-Keys are generated locally using the Web Crypto API.
+A browser-based API key generator hosted on GitHub Pages.
+No build step — keys are generated locally using the Web Crypto API.
 Nothing is sent over the network.

 ## Default output